 Insulin Resistance has many symptoms with fatigue and an inability to lose weight as primary symptoms.
 By reversing insulin resistance through diet, fasting and nutritional support, insulin sensitivity can be restored, weight loss goals can be achieved and energy levels increased.

-What causes extreme fatigue after eating?
+Have you ever wondered what causes extreme fatigue after eating?

 If you have ever wondered “why pasta makes me tired” after eating or “why do I feel tired after eating” you may be experiencing symptoms of insulin resistance.
 After eating a high carbohydrate meal you have all this glucose available in the bloodstream yet due to the cells being insulin resistant the glucose cannot get inside the cell in order to utilized by the mitochondria to make energy which leaves you feeling tired after eating even though there is plenty of glucose available.